FPGA & DSP Engineer (Quantum RF)

 Desirable Skills or Knowledge

-• Experience designing for radio‑frequency products and using associated test equipment such as RF signal generators, spectrum analysers, network analysers.
+• Experience in designing for radio frequency products and experience using associated test equipment such as RF signal generators, spectrum analysers, network analysers

-• PCB design experience (schematic capture, PCB layout, component creation).
+• PCB design experience (schematic capture, PCB layout, component creation all desirable)

-• Design experience with Python to aid verification and testing.
+• Design experience/working knowledge of Python to aid verification and test

 Equal Opportunity